 The 4th Trimester

-I love the introduction in 'First Forty Days' its written beautifully and is very insightful so I am going to share it with you all.
+I love the introduction in 'The First Forty Days' its written beautifully & is very insightful so I am going to share it with you all.

 "The first forty days is a period in time unlike any other.
-Its a short season of life that follows the delivery of your child - an almost six-week long period that arrives after many weeks of pregnancy and who knows how many hours of labour - in which you recover from birth, your baby unfurls slowly into the world of bright lights & sounds, and together you devote yourselves to forging your relationship outside the womb."
+Its a short season of life that follows the delivery of your child - an almost six-week long period that arrives after many weeks of pregnancy and who knows how many hours of labour - in which you recover from birth, your baby unfurls slowly into the world of bright lights and sounds, and together you devote yourselves to forging your relationship outside the womb."
 Heng Ou

 It really gets one thinking about the time after, a time we forget to plan for.
 During pregnancy you're planning for labour, writing your birth plans, shopping for baby, decorating a nursery.
 The list goes on.
-But what have you planned for the time after birth, the time of healing and bonding with baby?
+But what have you planned for the time after birth, the time of healing & bonding with baby?

-During the Covid-19 pandemic when the majority of the country was in lockdown there was some evidence to show that the uninterrupted time at home with baby was hugely beneficial with parents being able to enjoy more bonding with baby, skin to skin and it helped mamas to establish breastfeeding.
-With little to no interruptions of the doorbell going and visitors to host.
+During the Covid-19 pandemic when the majority of the country was in lockdown there was some evidence to show that the uninterrupted time at home with baby was hugely beneficial with parents being able to enjoy more bonding with baby, skin to skin & it helped mamas to establish breastfeeding.
+With little to no interruptions of the doorbell going & visitors to host.
 Whilst the evidence for this at the moment is only anecdotal one hopes that in time formal research can look at the data in greater detail.

-Use kind words about yourself and don’t feel pressure to do things or see people until you are ready.
+Use kind words about yourself & don’t feel pressure to do things or see people until you are ready.